Put ‘rape teams’ on all police forces in England and Wales, say MPs

 Police teams that specialise in investigating rape must be set up across England and Wales and independent legal advice must be offered to victims and survivors facing demands for their digital devices, a parliamentary committee has concluded.

-Reforms should include setting up police rape teams in each force which have been shown to speed up inquiries and improve communication with victims, according to a report released today.
+Reforms should include setting up police rape teams in each force, which have been shown to speed up inquiries and improve communication with victims, according to a report released on Tuesday.

 The government should also make the provision of independent legal advice a higher priority, particularly for victims facing “unnecessary, excessive requests” for information on their mobile phones, the MPs said.